Iran and West end round of nuclear talks, outcome unclear

 U.S. President Barack Obama said in a CBS television interview there was still a big gap between Iran and Western powers and said a deal could be out of reach.

-Economic sanctions led by the United States have pushed Iran to the table for a deal on its nuclear programme, Obama said.
+Economic sanctions led by the United States have pushed Iran to the table for a deal on its nuclear program, Obama said.

 A final step would involve Iran providing "verifiable, lock- tight assurances that they can't develop a nuclear weapon", he said.
 "There's still a big gap.
 We may not be able to get there."